davidkuek/converting_jqm_to_ionic/data_binding.md

 ```

 ### ngIf
 ngIf is a method to display a view or a portion of a view only under specific circumstances.
-This is similar to JQM *if else statement*.
-Pervious example:
+JQM refer as `if else statement`.

 **JQM:**

+*index.html:*
 ```sh
    <h1 id="fruit-topic"></h1>
    <h2 id="fruit-subtopic"></h2>